MicrosoftDocs/winrt-api/windows.devices.sensors/detectedperson_engagement.md

 ## -description

-Gets how the detected person is engaged with the human presence sensor.
+Gets how the detected person is engaged with the device.

 ## -property-value

-How the detected person is engaged with the human presence sensor.
+How the detected person is engaged with the device.

 ## -remarks